-In order for the AIF to be marketed with retail investors in Portugal, the fund manager will need to obtain an authorisation of the CMVM, to be granted after the conclusion of a full registration procedure in Portugal of the AIF.
+In order for the AIF to be marketed to retail investors in Portugal, the fund manager will need to obtain an authorisation of the CMVM, to be granted after the conclusion of a full registration procedure in Portugal of the AIF.

-3.7 What qualification requirements must be carried out in relation to prospective investors?
+3.7 What qualification requirements must be met in relation to prospective investors?